-- Ensure the IV line is patent and flowing well as calcium gluconate may cause necrosis if it extravasates. - In the treatments, 12 lead acquisition and interpretation is listed both before and after treatment with calcium gluconate and salbutamol.
+• Ensure the IV line is patent and flowing well as calcium gluconate may cause necrosis if it extravasates.

+• In the treatments, 12 lead acquisition and interpretation is listed both before and after treatment with calcium gluconate and salbutamol.
 This is intentional to measure ECG changes.
-This is only applicable to the patient NOT in cardiac arrest. - CVAD has been included as a route of administration for calcium gluconate.
+This is only applicable to the patient NOT in cardiac arrest.